aomlomics/tourmaline/README.md

 * What type and length of sequencing was used? (e.g., MiSeq 2x150bp)
 * Do I have long enough sequening to do paired-end analysis, or do I have to do single-end analysis only?
 * What sequence pre-processing has been done already: Demultiplexing?
 Quality filtering and FastQC?
+Primer removal?
 Merging of paired reads?

 **Sample set and metadata**